-Asking for coverage of a drug that is not on the "Drug List" is sometimes called asking for a formulary exception.
-Legal Asking for removal of a restriction on coverage for a drug is sometimes called asking Terms for a formulary exception.
-Asking to pay a lower price for a covered nonpreferred drug is sometimes called asking for a tiering exception.
+Asking for coverage of a drug that is not on our Drug List is sometimes called asking for a formulary exception .
+Legal Terms Asking for removal of a restriction on coverage for a drug is sometimes called asking for a formulary exception .
+Asking to pay a lower price for a covered nonpreferred drug is sometimes called asking for a tiering exception .